Last updated 11/06/20

 - People on immunosuppression therapies sufficient to significantly increase risk of infection.

-We are aware of concerns amongst some of our members that there are some conditions which are not included in the list above, but ought to be.
-We are currently working out our response on this.
 Please note, however, that it is possible for people to register as extremely vulnerable, so that they’re able to able to ask for help e.g. getting deliveries of essential supplies like food.
 The registration page says that if unsure whether your medical condition makes you extremely vulnerable, to register anyway.

 More generic (non-neuro related) sources of information and support are detailed in the NCVO’s your organisation and coronavirus information.